strimzi/proposals/056-zk-kraft-migration.md

 ### Finite State Machine (FSM)

 The migration process can be described with a Finite State Machine (FSM).
-The operator has a new `MigrationManager` component in charge of tracking the migration finite state machine.
+The operator has a new `MigrationManager` component in charge of driving and tracking transitions in the FSM.
-Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation, and the "input" represented by the user interaction with the operator through the following annotations:

-* `strimzi.io/run-kraft-migration`: to be applied on the `Kafka` custom resource with `true|false` values to start/end the overall migration process.
+Transitioning across the states depends on the current state, stored in the `strimzi.io/kraft-migration-state` annotation, and the "input" represented by the user interaction with the operator through the `strimzi.io/kraft-migration` annotation to be applied on the `Kafka` custom resource.
-* `strimzi.io/kraft-migration`: to be applied on the `KafkaNodePool`(s) custom resource with `dual|kraft|zk` values to represent the desired "direction" in the migration process by the user:
+The possible values are `pre-migration|migration|post-migration` to represent the desired "direction" in the migration process:

+* `pre-migration`: used at the very beginning of the migration process represent the intention to move into the phase where operator is waiting for the user to create the KRaft controllers pool in order to deploy the corresponding nodes with the ZooKeeper migration enabled.
+This value can be also used to rollback the migration progress, when still possible, to have brokers working again with ZooKeeper ensemble only.
-  * `dual`: allows to move the migration process forward to reach the point of the "dual-write" with KRaft controllers deployed but with metadata written to both ZooKeeper and KRaft.
+* `migration`: to move the migration process forward with brokers configured with the ZooKeeper migration enabled and connected to the KRaft controllers, so that Apache Kafka migration component can run the actual metadata migration ending to the "dual write" mode where metadata are both written to ZooKeeper and KRaft.
 Brokers are also connected to both ZooKeeper nodes and KRaft controllers.
-  * `kraft`: allows to move the migration process forward from the "dual-write" to the end of the migration with ZooKeeper out of the picture.
+* `post-migration`: to finalize the migration by disabling the ZooKeeper migration on controllers and brokers, rolling the nodes, and finally having a full KRaft based cluster with ZooKeeper ensemble still running but out of the picture.
-  * `zk`: allows to move the migration process back, when still possible, to have brokers working again with ZooKeeper ensemble only.

 The usage of the `strimzi.io/kraft-migration-state` annotation for tracking the migration state, and not using a field in `Kafka.status`, is to avoid a permanent API change (on the `Kafka` CRD) for a temporary process, which won't be used anymore when users will move all their current clusters from ZooKeeper to KRaft.